• Plays the STS180CENT

 I’m extremely impressed at the richness of the tone, the clarity, and the projection of my STS180CENT.
 Having exclusively played a vintage Gibson for the last number of years I was surprised at the mature characteristics, playability, and balance of this guitar and I love playing it!

-Soon after returning home Jennings would segue his passion for hockey into music.
-Discovering an old Yamaha guitar underneath his grandfather’s bed where he was living Jennings started to teach himself guitar and began writing songs and performing.
-In a short period of time Jennings was entertaining crowds around southwest Michigan.
-Jennings began making trips to Nashville and in the summer of 2002 relocated to Music City.
+Discovering an old Yamaha guitar underneath his grandfather’s bed when he was in his early 20s, Jennings started to teach himself guitar and began writing songs and performing.
+In a short period of time, Jennings was entertaining crowds around southwest Michigan.
+He began making trips to Nashville and in the summer of 2002 relocated to Music City.

-In the spring of 2003 Jennings was introduced to steel guitar whiz and producer Bruce Bouton and the two began work on Jennings first record.
-Immediately following the release of "Shine" Jennings took to the road with a focus of developing as a live performer.
-He would spend the next years traveling across the country sharing stages with acts from Hank Jr. to Styx, earning a reputation as a passionate and rambunctious high-energy live performer.
+In the spring of 2003, Jennings was introduced to steel guitar whiz and producer, Bruce Bouton, and the two began work on Jennings first record.
+Immediately following the release of “Shine,” Jennings took to the road with a focus of developing as a live performer.
+He would spend the next few years traveling across the country sharing stages with acts from Hank Jr. to Styx, earning a reputation as a passionate and rambunctious high-energy live performer.

-In 2005 Jennings songwriting was recognized worldwide when his solo-penned “Can I Run in the Dark (and Still Walk in the Light) was selected as 1 of 15 finalists in the country category of the International Songwriting Competition, a massive competition that commonly receives 15,000+ entries each year.
+Jennings songwriting was recognized worldwide when his solo-penned “Can I Run in the Dark (and Still Walk in the Light)” was selected as 1 of 15 finalists in the country category of the International Songwriting Competition in 2005, a massive competition that commonly receives 15,000+ entries each year.

-In 2008 Jennings released “Long Black Cadillac”.
-Explosive and diverse much like the first release, his second album included an array of tones from his signature rootsy country-folk ballads to the guitar-based rock anthem title track as well as a version of Zac Brown’s "Whatever It Is" prior to the bands national launch later that year.
-Working stages together Jennings and Post realized a unique live chemistry and recognizable vocal match.
+Jennings released “Long Black Cadillac” in 2008.
+Explosive and diverse, much like the first release, his second album included an array of tones from his signature rootsy country-folk ballads to the guitar-based rock anthem title track as well as a version of Zac Brown’s “Whatever It Is.”
+Working stages together, Jennings and friend and musical collaborator, Kevin Post, realized a unique live chemistry and recognizable vocal match.
 They continued to write and began focusing on acoustic shows with Jennings carrying the bulk of the lead vocals and rhythm guitar and Post supplying his deep blues influenced guitar licks and soulful background vocals.

 Although primarily recognized as a country artist, Jennings music is quite diverse.
 His infusion of blues, folk, rock, and country have provided him a broad spectrum musical platform and his small town stories and affection for the American way of life has become signature in his work.
 He currently tours the US both acoustically and with his band performing venues ranging from the smaller honky tonk circuit to massive fairs and festivals and various live music venues coast to coast.